Invention Patent Application: Everything You Need to Know

 Conduct a Patent Search

 Patent and Trademark Depository Libraries exist.
-Databases house patents back to 1790.
+Database house patents back to 1790.
 Take some time to learn how to query and which keywords would help find the most patents.
 Alexandria, Virginia houses the search facilities of the United States Patent and Trademark Office.
 Searches can become performed by individuals but take some time to study.
-Patent attorneys can do the job, but it will cost.
+Patent attorneys can do the job, but it would incur higher costs compared to doing it yourself.
 Look for variations as well as your initial idea.
 If parts of the invention have a name look for patents of those parts as well.
 Make sure the idea truly is original.

 If you need help with creating a patent you can post your legal need on UpCounsel’s marketplace.
 UpCounsel hires only the top 5 percent of lawyers into its site.
 Most have 14 years of legal service and have worked with small businesses to corporates.
 Their level of expertise ensures you the best and latest legal advice.